quibbble/go-boardgame/pkg/bgn/README.md

 ```

 #### Tag Requirements
-There are two tags necessary for any game: Game and Teams
+There are two tags necessary for any game, Game and Teams.
 - Game: the name of the game represented.
 Ex: `[Game "Carcassonne"]`
 - Teams: the list of teams playing the game.
 Ex: `[Teams "TeamA, TeamB"]`